NoraKru/Solarpark-detection-AlphaEarth-Embeddings/README.md

 # Solarpark-detection-AlphaEarth-Embeddings
-Solar panel detection in Lower and Middle Franconia using Google Earth Engine and Satellite Embeddings
+Solar park detection in Lower and Middle Franconia using Google Earth Engine and Satellite Embeddings

 In 2025, the Alpha Earth Foundation released a new AI-driven model for Earth observation.
 By projecting vast amounts of multi-source data into a 64-dimensional vector space (embeddings), this model opens up new dimensions for analyzing the Earth's surface.
-However, there are inherent limitations: the data is currently aggregated on an annual basis within Google Earth Engine, meaning short-term events like floods cannot be detected.
+However, there are limitations: the data is aggregated on an annual basis within Google Earth Engine, meaning short-term events like floods cannot be detected.
 Furthermore, the spatial coverage is not yet global; for instance, offshore wind farms in the North Sea are not yet included.

 This project was driven by curiosity:
 **How effective are these AI embeddings for detecting solar photovoltaic (PV) parks in Lower and Middle Franconia using a Similarity Analysis approach?**